Tiécoura Traoré

 Tiécoura Traoré is a Malian actor.

 Career

 In 2006 he was featured as "Chaka" in Abderrahmane Sissako's drama film, Bamako.
 Other cast include: Aïssa Maïga and Hélène Diarra.

 In Daouda Coulibaly's 2010 short film, Tinye So, he was featured as the "Man with traditional clothes".

-In 2012 he featured in Dominique Phillipe's film, Tourbillion à Bamako, also featuring Fatoumata Coulibaly, Chek Oumar Sidibé, Mama Koné, Babou Thembely.
+In 2012 he featured in Dominique Phillipe's film, Tourbillon à Bamako, also featuring Fatoumata Coulibaly, Chek Oumar Sidibé, Mama Koné, Babou Thembely.